killcerr/MinecartSpeedPlus/README.md

 # MinecartSpeedPlus
-control speed of minecart in game.
+control the speed of minecart in game.